ohmp/james-project/src/adr/0030-separate-attachment-content-and-metadata.md

 Also, the content being loaded "at once", we allocate memory space to store the whole attachment, which is sub-optimal.

 To be noted that JPA and maildir mailbox implementations do not support attachment storage.
-To retrieve attachments of a message, these implementations parses the message to extract their attachments.
+To retrieve attachments of a message, these implementations parse the message to extract their attachments.

 Cassandra mailbox prior schema version 4 stores attachment and its metadata in the same table, but from version 5 relies on the blobStore to store the attachment content.